Tillered Docs

 Notes

 • An agent can only be bootstrapped once.
-To re-bootstrap, you must reset the agent's database.
+To re-bootstrap, reset the agent's database.

 cluster